ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : The name in a name/value pair constituting a member.
 (Also known as "key", "tag", or "label".)

+Array:
+: A JSON array as defined in {{-json}}.
+  Never used in its generic sense, e.g., for programming language objects.

 Element:
 : An item in an array.
 (Also used with a distinct meaning in XML context for XML elements.)

+Index:
+: An unsigned number that identifies a specific element in an array.
+  The term, in particular in the form indexing, is also sometimes used for either an index or a member name, when both arrays and objects can be fed to the indexing operation.

 Query:
 : Short name for JSONPath expression.